ceres-solver/ceres-solver/docs/source/building.rst

    You need iOS version 6.0 or higher to build Ceres Solver.

 To build Ceres for iOS, we need to force ``CMake`` to find the toolchains from the iOS SDK instead of using the standard ones.
-The following incanation does the needful:
+For example:

 .. code-block:: bash

+   tar zxf ceres-solver-1.8.0.tar.gz
+   mv ceres-solver-1.8.0 ceres-solver
+   mkdir ceres-bin
+   cd ceres-bin
    cmake ../ceres-solver \
    -DCMAKE_TOOLCHAIN_FILE=../ceres-solver/cmake/iOS.cmake \
    -DEIGEN_INCLUDE_DIR=/path/to/eigen/header \